cgio/global-ethnicities/README.md

 * From first-hand experience, I can attest that U.S. state names (e.g. Florida) are commonly selected as ethnicities over other applicable choices, e.g. Cuban American.
 In some cases, U.S. state names may be considered invalid ethnicities.
 For convenience, exclude.py has a list of state names that may be uncommented for exclusion.
 However, U.S. state names are included by default.

 * Consider adding "Other" and "Other combination" ethnicity options with an input area to capture ethnicities or variations.

-* In some cases, exclusion of generalized ethnicities such as "Two or more races" may be preferred.

 * U.S. Census Bureau's American FactFinder will be obsolete after June 2019.
 Use data.census.gov instead.